Sam Irwin: Background

 Born in Darwin, Northern Territory, Irwin played his junior rugby league for the Nightcliff Dragons in the Darwin Rugby League competition before being signed by the Burleigh Bears in the Queensland Cup in 2010.

 Playing career

 In 2011, Irwin joined the Gold Coast Titans.
 He played for the Titans' NYC team in 2011 and 2012.

-In Round 6 of the 2013 NRL season, Irwin made his NRL début for the Titans against the Parramatta Eels.
+In round 6 of the 2013 NRL season, Irwin made his NRL début for the Gold Coast against the Parramatta Eels.

-On 11 September 2014, Irwin signed a 2-year contract with the Featherstone Rovers starting in 2015.
+On 11 September 2014, Irwin signed a two-year contract with Featherstone Rovers starting in 2015.
+In 2016, Irwin played for the Tweed Seagulls in the Queensland Cup competition.